cedalo/streamsheets-documentation/docs/_sources/functions/streamsheet/read.rst.txt

        JSON object.
 Each path element is surrounded by brackets, Depending on the used utility function, you can retrieve data from different sources (e.g. Inbox or Outbox).
    * - TargetCell or Range
-     - Target cell or range to write the resulting value into.
+     - Optional.
+Target cell or range to write the resulting value into.
    * - Type
-     - Type of Value.
+     - Optional.
+Type of Value.
 Allowed types are String, Number, Boolean, Array, Dictionary.
 The type defines the color the cell.
    * - Direction
      - Optional.
 Direction how data will be aligned, if a dictionary is read.
 FALSE aligns the keys vertically, TRUE aligns the keys horizontally.
 By default the function tries to conclude from the size of the